-As the end of the 2014 season approached it was time for the statutory “10 year” major overhaul to take place to enable number 7 to continue to haul trains on the Corris Railway.
+As the end of the 2014 season approached it was time for the statutory “10 year” major overhaul to take place to enable No. 7 to continue to haul trains on the Corris Railway.
 The required work was carefully surveyed and planned in advance and was carried out by the volunteer workforce at Maespoeth Junction.
 On completion of this work the locomotive passed all of the necessary examinations and was able to return to work at the start of the Corris Railway’s 2015 season.
 During 2016 it featured in the Railway’s first enthusiasts Gala Day including restarting a passenger train on the heavily graded headshunt south of Maespoeth Yard, a foretaste of what can be looked forward when the Southern Extension has opened.